Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Background and related work

 \subsection{Related work}

-Randomized sketching has emerged out of theoretical computer science, as part of the broader area of Randomized Numerical Linear Algebra (RandNLA; \cite{woodruff2014sketching,DM16_CACM,DM21_NoticesAMS}), including computationally efficient techniques such as the Subsampled Randomized Hadamard Transform (SRHT; \cite{ailon2009fast}), Leverage Score Sampling \cite{drineas2006sampling}, the CountSketch \cite{cw-sparse}, Sparse Johnson-Lindenstrauss Transforms (SJLT; \cite{nn-sparse}), Leverage Score Sparsified embeddings (LESS; \cite{less-embeddings}) and Determinantal Point Processes (DPPs; \cite{dpp-intermediate}).
-More recently, there has been an increased interest in the statistical analysis of sketching and importance sampling techniques, for example in the context of linear regression \cite{ping-ma2014}, kernel ridge regression \cite{ridge-leverage-scores} experimental design \cite{minimax-experimental-design,derezinski2020bayesian}, model averaging \cite{sketched-ridge-regression}, and the bootstrap \cite{lopes2019bootstrapping}.
-Some works have shown deep connections between the performance of certain sketching methods and Gaussian/sub-gaussian embeddings: for DPPs, e.g., in the context of low-rank approximation and stochastic optimization \cite{precise-expressions,nystrom-multiple-descent,randomized-newton}; for LESS embeddings in the context of inverse covariance estimation \cite{less-embeddings} and stochastic optimization \cite{newton-less} (see Section~\ref{s:app-less}); and for SRHT, a similar phenomenon has been studied asymptotically in linear regression \cite{dobriban2019asymptotics} and stochastic optimization \cite{lacotte2020optimal}.
-Despite this extensive literature, no general equivalence result was known between any of these fast sketching methods and sub-gaussian embeddings.
-Our results show that such equivalence can be established for LESS embeddings.
+Randomized sketching has emerged out of theoretical computer science, as part of the broader area of Randomized Numerical Linear Algebra \citep[RandNLA;][]{woodruff2014sketching,DM16_CACM,DM21_NoticesAMS}, including computationally efficient techniques such as the Subsampled Randomized Hadamard Transform \citep[SRHT;][]{ailon2009fast}, Leverage Score Sampling \citep{drineas2006sampling}, the CountSketch \citep{cw-sparse}, Sparse Johnson-Lindenstrauss Transforms \citep[SJLT;][]{nn-sparse}, Leverage Score Sparsified embeddings \citep[LESS;][]{less-embeddings} and Determinantal Point Processes \citep[DPPs;][]{dpp-intermediate}.
+More recently, there has been an increased interest in the statistical analysis of sketching and importance sampling techniques, for example in the context of linear regression \citep{ping-ma2014}, kernel ridge regression \citep{ridge-leverage-scores}, \ifisarxiv experimental design \citep{minimax-experimental-design,derezinski2020bayesian}, \fi model averaging \citep{sketched-ridge-regression}, and the bootstrap \citep{lopes2019bootstrapping}.
+Some works have shown deep connections between the performance of certain sketching methods and Gaussian/sub-gaussian embeddings: for DPPs, e.g., in the context of low-rank approximation and stochastic optimization \ifisarxiv \citep{nystrom-multiple-descent,precise-expressions,randomized-newton}; \else \citep{precise-expressions}; \fi for LESS embeddings in the context of inverse covariance estimation and stochastic optimization \citep{newton-less,less-embeddings}; and for SRHT, a similar phenomenon has been studied asymptotically in linear regression \citep{dobriban2019asymptotics} and stochastic optimization \citep{lacotte2020optimal}.
+Despite this extensive literature, no general non-asymptotic equivalence result was known between any of these fast sketching methods and sub-gaussian embeddings.
+Our results show such equivalence for LESS embeddings, while also providing a negative result for leverage score sampling.